 - Point-in-time recovery: Enable automatic, continuous backups.

 Both of these methods use Amazon S3.
 However, you don't have access to the S3 buckets that are used for these backups.
-To create backups that you can download locally or use in another AWS service, use AWS Data Pipeline, Amazon EMR, or AWS Glue.
+The DynamoDB Export to S3 feature is the easiest way to create backups that you can download locally or use in another AWS service.
+If you need more customization, use AWS Data Pipeline, Amazon EMR, or AWS Glue instead.

-- Pros: These methods are the best practice to use if you're an active Amazon EMR user and are comfortable with Hive or Spark.
-These methods offer more control than the Data Pipeline method.
+- Pros: If you're an active Amazon EMR user and are comfortable with Hive or Spark, these methods offer more control than the Data Pipeline and Export to S3 methods.